nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `edit 2 s/assessment r/Software Developer` Sets the status and role of the second internship entry as `Assessment` and `Software Developer` respectively.
-* `edit 2` Displays an error because the command does not satisfy the criteria of having at least one optional parameter.
+* `edit 2` Displays an error because the command does not satisfy the criteria of having at least one optional field.
 * `edit 2 t/Java t/Go` Sets the tags of the second internship entry as Java and Go.
 (Existing tags will be removed)
 * `edit 2 t/` Removes all the tags of the second internship entry.